wix/stylable/site/docs/references/custom-selectors.md

 ### Expose pseudo-element

 Custom selectors generate a [pseudo-element](./pseudo-elements.md).
-So, for example, [importing](./imports.md) a stylesheet into another stylesheet enables access to the `form-input` pseudo-element.
+So, for example, [importing](./imports.md) a stylesheet into another stylesheet enables access to the `controlBtn` pseudo-element.
+In this example, the stylesheet `comp.st.css` from the previous example is imported into this stylesheet.

 ```css
 /* CSS */